-The following link provides detailed instructions and a visual step-by-step on how to ensure correct fit of compression stocking application and other tips.
+The following link provides detailed instructions and a visual step-by-step guide on how to ensure correct fit: compression stocking application and other tips.

 Caring for anti-embolism stockings

-- Wash compression stockings every two to three days to remove any bodily secretions, soiling, dry skin etc.
+- Wash the stockings every two to three days to remove any bodily secretions, soiling, dry skin, etc.

-- Stockings may be washed by hand or machine washed with cold water using a delicate cycle
+- Stockings may be washed by hand or in the washing machine with cold water using the delicate cycle

-- Hang or lay the compression stockings flat to air dry
+- Hang or lay the stockings flat to air dry

-- Do not use ointments.
-Use starch-free talcum powder
+- Do not use ointments when applying the stockings- use starch-free talcum powder

 - Avoid contact with chlorine bleach